Welcome to the Cellular Mechanobiology Lab

 Our laboratory seeks to understand how cells respond to biomechanical cues present in the extracellular matrix (ECM).

-- Jan 2018: NIH/NIBIB Trailblazer Award, in collaboration with Dr. Klechevsky.
+- NIH/NIBIB Trailblazer grant, in collaboration with Dr. Klechevsky.

 - Publication in Biomaterials on mechanical memory in cell migration (WashU story).